anee127/Milestone-Project-3/TESTING.md

 - Recipe cards section:
     - Recipe cards displayed correctly for easy readability and flow.
     - Link to view whole recipe card via recipe image or title of recipes/profile page.
-    - recipe cards and images responsive on mobile and tablet devices.
+    - Recipe cards and images responsive on mobile and tablet devices.

 #### Profile

 - Registered user profile details:
     - Username displayed correctly at top of profile.
     - Add Recipes link on profile page directs to add recipe form.
-- user recipe cards section:
+- User recipe cards section:
     - Only the recipes created by user displayed on profile.
     - Recipe cards displayed in same way as recipes page.
     - Link to view whole recipe card via recipe image or title of recipes/profile page.